 - Visionary: $24 a month.
 Access to Plus Servers, Secure Core servers, and VPN over Tor servers.
 Secure Streaming.
 ProtonMail Visionary included.

-Looking at the offers, you can see that there is big difference between the different types of accounts you can get.
-Additionally, ProtonVPN (like all VPNs) has limits to how many devices you can use your account on.
-In general, that dictates a specific type of data logs that can tell the VPN if you’ve exceeded your allotted device limit or not.
-A timestamp simply won’t cut it.
+Looking at the offers, you can see that there is a big difference between the different types of accounts you can get.
+Additionally, ProtonVPN (like all VPNs) has limits to how many devices you can use your account on simultaneously.

 ProtonVPN – Is It Swiss or American?